zio/zio/microsite/src/main/tut/background.md

 All purely functional programs are constructed this way: instead of interacting with the real world, they build a _functional effect_, which is nothing more than an immutable, type-safe, tree-like data structure.

-Functional programmers use funtional effects to build complex, real world software without giving up the equational reasoning, composability, and type safety afforded by purely functional programming.
+Functional programmers use functional effects to build complex, real world software without giving up the equational reasoning, composability, and type safety afforded by purely functional programming.

 # Next Steps